-The Norton Anthology of Drama Vol. 2 (3rd Edition) Additional Articles and Plays (Provided on Canvas) Approximately \$25-60 for theater tickets
+The Norton Anthology of Drama Vol. 2 (3rd Edition) - (Book available on reserve in library) Additional Articles and Plays (Provided on Canvas) Approximately \$25-60 for theater tickets

 Assignments

 Quizzes: There will be a group quiz at the start of class once a week.
 The quizzes will cover the reading material.
 You will work in groups of 4 or 5 to complete the quiz.
 Quizzes that are missed due to excused absences (with note from Dean of Students) may be made up.
 You may also make up 1 additional missed quiz due to an unexcused absence or lateness.